muctadir/lama/paper.md

 # Statement of need

+As mentioned previously, LaMa is a thematic labeling tool.
+The tool builds upon already existing software of the Labeling Machine [@labeling_machine] and expands already existing functionality, as described in the Key features section.

+Thematic analysis is a widely used technique with several popular tools already on the market, such as Atlas.ti [@atlas.ti]  and maxQDA [@maxqda_2022] Analysing qualitative data has been proven to be a labor intensive and time consuming [@analysing_qual_data] due to its nature.
+Thematic analysis is a ‘powerful yet flexible method for analysing qualitative data’ [@thematic_analysis].
+Analysing textual data through this method allows the user to understand experiences and thoughts, as well as emotions and behaviors throughout a data set.
+Due to the flexibility of this analysis method the users are not bound to using only one paradigmatic perspective but within different data sets can use different ones [@clarke_psych].

+LaMa facilitates thematic analysis through its unique features, making it stand out from the previously developed tools.
+Our tool is aimed at academic usage, with a possibility of expanding it, with features that enable teamwork, allow the user to create themes to group labels and facilitate dynamic construction of the data set.

 # Key features
 LaMa is in its core functionality similar to comparable labelling tools for qualitative analysis, however a number of key features ensure greater consensus and collaboration between users, as well as provide additional insight compared to existing labelling tools.
 - **Conflict resolution**: To ensure consensus during collaboration automatic conflict detection has been implemented.
 Users can view the disagreement and are provided with a variety of methods to resolve the conflict.